 The dynamics of the Ca^{2+} concentration in the cytosol of a cell is determined to a large degree by release and uptake of Ca^{2+} by intracellular storage compartments, in particular the endoplasmic reticulum (ER).
 Release is controlled by inositol-1,4,5-trisphosphate (IP3) receptor channels (IP3R).
-They are arranged in clusters with a diameter of less than 100nm that comprise between 1 and 40 channels and that are randomly distributed on the membrane of the ER with distances between 1-7 μ m [30, 21].
-IP3Rs have the important property that their open probability depends on the Ca^{2+} concentration in the cytosol.
-The details of this dependency will be discussed in section 2.
-A moderate increase in the cytosolic concentration - i.e. on the outside of the storage compartment - increases the opening probability.
+They are arranged in clusters that comprise between 1 and 40 channels and that are randomly distributed on the membrane of the ER with distances between 1-7 μ m [7, 8].
+IP3Rs have the important property that their open probability depends on the Ca2+ concentration in the cytosol.
+The details of this dependency will be discussed in section II.
+A moderate increase in the cytosolic concentration i.e. on the outside of the storage compartment - increases the opening probability.